-Kelly Bogucz is in her senior year at William Paterson University.
-She is working on a dual major in Fine Arts (BFA, Concentration in Drawing and Painting) and Secondary Education (K – 12).
+Kelly Bogucz has a dual major in Fine Arts (BFA, Concentration in Drawing and Painting) and Secondary Education (K – 12) from William Paterson University.
 She has been teaching kids art since she was 18, starting with graffiti (off-the-wall!) and has branched out to teaching the fundamentals of drawing animals and fantasy figures.
-Kelly was recipient of two awards in 2013: Best in Show for a water color illustration piece, and William Paterson University’s prestigious 2013 Battcock Award, whereby the university purchased one of her paintings and has it currently on display on campus.
+Kelly was a recipient of two awards in 2013: Best in Show for a watercolor illustration piece, and William Paterson University’s prestigious 2013 Battcock Award, whereby the university purchased one of her paintings and has it currently on display on campus.

 Artist’s Statement: I have a strong love for teaching art and plan to pursue it as a career.
 I am currently focusing heavily on watercolor paintings in my fine arts concentration at William Paterson.

-Laurie Harden is an illustrator and painter, and has been, it seems, all her life.
+Laurie Harden is an illustrator and painter and has been, it seems, all her life.
 It is her first love and abiding passion.
-She works in oils, gouche, pastels, charcoal and pencil.
+She works in oils, gouache, pastels, charcoal, and pencil.
 Laurie studied at Kansas City Art Institute and Rhode Island School of Design, where she graduated with a BFA in Illustration.
 Her work is widely exhibited, awarded, commissioned and collected, by both a domestic and an international clientele.
-Laurie exhibits widely in the Tri-State region, and has been teaching art for over twenty five years.
+Laurie exhibits widely in the Tri-State region and has been teaching art for over twenty-five years.
 Illustration clients include Harper & Collins, McGraw Hill, Houghton Mifflin, Holt Reinhart & Winston, Grossit & Dunlop, Pearson Learning, Lerner Publishing, Antheneum Books, Globe Fearon, Cobblehill Books, Avon Books, Aladdin Paperbacks, People’s Publishing Group, Scholastic Magazines, Cricket Magazine Group, Time/Life, Dell Magazines, Science Fiction Age, Redbook, NY Times, NY Daily News.

 Alice Harrison creates works of art in a variety of mediums – wood sculptures as well as paintings in oil, acrylic, watercolor, transfers, prints, photography, encaustic, found papers and a variety of found objects, both natural and man-made.
 In each work of art there may be one or many mediums combined.
 Alice’s work has been exhibited widely in galleries and universities throughout the United States, and has been shown in Europe, Mexico, South Africa, Israel and New Zealand.
 She has received several grants from the Geraldine R. Dodge Foundation, as well as a grant from the Soaring Gardens in Pennsylvania.
 Her work has been recognized with numerous awards and can be found in many private collections, as well as in the collections of the Noyes Museum and Johnson & Johnson Corporation.